DJtheRedstoner/PerspectiveModv4/README.md

 Mod can be enabled and disabled, and the mode can be changed with the `/perspectivemod` or `/pmod` commands.

+Download the mod from the [releases](/releases) page.

-Note: Using this mod with other perspective mods may cause issues and is not recommended.
+> Note: Using this mod with other perspective mods may cause issues and is not recommended.